PhantomInsights/actions-bot/README.md

 Afterwards we need to create a folder named `.github` and INSIDE that folder create another folder named `workflows`.

-Inside that `workflows` folder you must add a `.yml` file.
+Inside that `workflows` folder we must add a `.yml` file.
 You can name it as you like but it must have that file extension.
+I also included a sample one in this repository.

 The following code is the contents of the  `.yml` file we will be using.